Sunny-fr/kaster-redux-collection-component/README.md

-# caster-redux-collection-component
+# kaster-redux-collection-component
-A caster generator for react redux component for a collection of items
+A kaster generator for react redux component for a collection of items

 ## install
 ```
-npm install Sunny-fr/caster-redux-collection-component --save-dev
+npm install kaster-redux-collection-component --save-dev
 ```

 ## command
 ```
-cast redux-collection-component [YOUR_COLLECTION_NAME] [DIR]
+kast redux-collection-component [YOUR_COLLECTION_NAME] [DIR]
 ```